Aidenable/Raito/docs/source/quick_start.rst

 What's happening here?
 -----------------------

-- ``Raito(...)`` sets up watchdog, middlewares, managers, etc.
+- ``Raito(...)`` sets up handlers, locales, developers, managers, etc.
-- It auto-loads routers from the `"src/handlers"` folder.
+- ``raito.setup()`` auto-loads routers from the `"src/handlers"` folder.
-- You don't need to register routers manually.
+- *You don't need to register routers manually.*
+- It starts handler hot-reload (watchdog) if production mode is disabled.

 -----------------------

 .. tip::
-    Try adding a file like `src/handlers/ping.py`
+    Try adding a file with the following content, then modify the message text — the changes will be reflected instantly.

 .. code-block:: python